Mintbase/gitbook-docs/dev/smart-contracts/mint-burn.md

 If you decide you want to get rid of your NFT contract, e.g. to benefit a friend or to transfer it to a DAO, use `transfer_store_ownership`.
 The new owner will be added to the minters, and minter retention may be toggled with `keep_old_minters`.

-To prevent fraud and people loosing NFTs they purchased, the deletion of a store is not possible!
+To prevent fraud and people losing NFTs they purchased, the deletion of a store is not possible!